Illumina/manta/src/markdown/mantaUserGuide.md

 * The variant can be entirely expressed as a combination of inserted and deleted sequence.
 * The deletion or insertion length is not 1000 or greater.
 * The variant not imprecise.

+When vcf records are printed in the small indel format, they will also include the `CIGAR` INFO tag describing the combined insertion and deletion event.

 ### Statistics